International Freshman Admission

 - Pass the Test of English as a Foreign Language (TOEFL) with a score of 80 or higher (iBT).

 - Pass the Test of English as a Foreign Language (TOEFL) with a score of 60 or higher on the Paper Based Test (PBT).

 - Pass the International English Testing Language System (IETLS) with a score of 6.5 or higher.

-- Achieve a score of 31 or higher on the new SAT Writing and Language Test
+- Score 560 or higher on the Writing section of the SAT or 31 or higher on the new SAT Writing and Language test.

 - Achieve a score of 3, 4 or 5 on the AP Exam in English Language and Composition or English Literature and Composition.